fortran-lang/stdlib/README.md

 cmake --build build --target test
 ```

-Please report failing tests on our [issue tracker](https://github.com/fortran-lang/stdlib/issues/new/choose) including details on the compiler used, the operating system and platform architecture.
+Please report failing tests on our [issue tracker](https://github.com/fortran-lang/stdlib/issues/new/choose) including details of the compiler used, the operating system and platform architecture.

 To install the project to the declared prefix run